Overview of Curriculum

 Our two’s and three’s are encouraged to explore their independence at this naturally curious age, while learning to understand their feelings and emotions.
 Our staff will give them lots of opportunity to practice self-help skills by giving them freedom within boundaries.
 Each of our classrooms is equipped with soft blocks, dramatic play areas, sensory tables, books, and games.
 Literacy is encouraged through group and individual story reading and daily art lessons.
 The children can also explore their motor skills through climbers set up in each of the classrooms.

 We have two programs for our school-age children.
 The first is to provide a safe environment for children of working parents both before and after school, while also providing much needed transportation to and from school.
 There are arts, crafts, and games planned around holiday themes throughout the afternoons.
 The second program is the summer program designed for a fun, eventful, and yet educational way to spend the months off from school.
 We offer weekly themes, field trips, art, science, math, gross motor, and nutritional activities.
 Their environment promotes social interaction, individual exploration, and opportunities to test their independence.
-We also have the great advantage of our gym, built in 1998 to give the children a place to exercise and develop coordination, balance, and other athletic skills.
+In the school-age room we encourage long-term building and crafting projects and stem activities that promote focus, patience, and perseverance.